Remediation is Not a Barrier: Confusing Causation with Correlation

 In order to figure out if 16% (in six years) and 28% (in eight years) are abnormally low numbers, we must know what baseline or comparison data exist, in addition to the 43% number.
 If it were true that remediation is a barrier, then it would also be true that only remedial students as a demographic would have low completion rates, and all other groups would have much higher rates, because as a barrier, remedial courses would be holding their students back almost completely.
 We should look at some more completion rates in context, then, to see whether this indeed is the case.

-The NSCRC’s latest longitudinal report (2016) tracks cohorts of students who first enrolled in any institution type in the year 2010.
-It is the fifth annual report of its kind, and one of the best parts about it is that it uses the same metrics, and even the same figure numbers, so that one can easily analyze changes over time.
+The NSCRC’s latest longitudinal report (Shapiro et al., 2017) tracks cohorts of students who first enrolled in any institution type in the year 2011.
+It is the sixth annual report of its kind, and one of the best parts about it is that it uses the same metrics, and even the same figure numbers, so that one can easily analyze changes over time.
 It also uses six-year outcomes, which means it tracks all students for six years, instead of three or four, so that a more accurate picture of graduation rates can be understood.
 As we know, only a small percent of students actually graduate within the nominal time frames (2-year degree in two years; 4-year degree in four years), so calculating graduation in a 150% of these times is conventional now.

-Looking at Figure 19 in the NSCRC’s 2016 report, we can see that indeed there is a distinct gap between the completion rates of part-time students and full-time students in two-year public colleges.
-These numbers have not changed much in the five annual reports, so it is safe to assume that these numbers could be reliable baseline data.
+Looking at Figure 28 in the NSCRC’s 2017 report (p.
+26), we can see that indeed there is a distinct gap between the completion rates of exclusively part-time students and exclusively full-time students in two-year public colleges.
+These numbers have not changed much in the six annual reports, so it is safe to assume that these numbers could be reliable baseline data.

-What this means is that it is completely normal for exclusively part-time students in two-year colleges to graduate at a rate of 20.4% (number calculated by adding the three “completed at” categories).
-For students who are mixed-enrolled, meaning both part-time and full-time, that number moves up to 36.9%.
-Entirely full-time students have a whopping 54.5% completion rate after six years.
-Keep in mind that during these six years, 10% of two-year public college students were exclusively part-time , 67% were mixed-enrolled, and 23% were exclusively full-time.
+What this means is that it is completely normal for exclusively part-time students in two-year colleges to graduate at a rate of 18.6% (number calculated by adding the three “completed at” categories).
+For students who are mixed-enrolled, meaning both part-time and full-time, that number moves up to 32.6%.
+Entirely full-time students have a whopping 58.4% completion rate after six years.
+Keep in mind that during these six years, about 10% of two-year public college students were exclusively part-time , 65% were mixed-enrolled, and 25% were exclusively full-time.
 I would argue, however, that once the mixed-enrolled group is disaggregated and categorized, one would see far more students who could be considered more part-time students than full-time, and their graduation rates would slope downward as their part-time proportion increased.
 In fact, the American Association of Community Colleges puts the percent of part-time students in community colleges at 62%.

-20%, 37%, 55%: These two-year public graduation rates clearly show a pattern.
+19%, 33%, 59%: These two-year public graduation rates clearly show a pattern.
 The more part-time a student is, the more difficulty that student has graduating from college.
-Full- and part-time status is just one factor.
+Full- and part-time status is just one factor associated with graduation rates.
 It is well known that minorities have lower graduation rates when compared to whites; that poor students have lower rates when compared to wealthy students; and that students with parents who do not have postsecondary degrees have lower rates than students with parents who have those degrees.
 In other words, within this pattern, one could easily create subcategories that are consistent.
 For example, within the category of exclusively part-time students, students with minority status would have lower completion rates than the average part-time rate.
 As another example, students whose parents lack postsecondary degrees (first-generation students) have higher dropout rates.

-The same pattern can be found in four-year institutions (see Figure 3).
+The same pattern can be found in four-year institutions (see Figure 3 below).
 This time the factor being analyzed is an institution’s acceptance rate.
-What percent of applicants do institutions accept, and how does this affect their graduation rates?
+What percent of applicants do institutions accept, and how is it affect their graduation rates?
 According to the USDOE’s annual report entitled The Condition of Education 2017, the pattern is quite clear.
 If an institution accepts all students who apply, their six-year graduation rate is only 32%.
-If they only accept 25% or less of all the students who apply, that completion number shoots up to an astounding 88%.
+If they only accept 25% or less of all the students who apply, that completion number shoots up to an astounding 88% (p.
+270).
 There is a direct linear relationship between acceptance rates and graduation.
 On a side note, currently about 28% of four-year colleges accept all student applicants (McFarland et al., 2017, p. xxxviii); these institutions are termed “open admissions” in the figure below.

-More importantly, to be consistent, researchers should also cite the 36% graduation rate of open admission four-year public institutions and claim that the courses these students take first are barriers to be reformed.
-The percentage point difference between the two completion rates the CCRC cites (28% and 43% = 15 percentage points) is less than the difference between 36% and 55% (the current average six-year graduation rate of students at four-year institutions is 54.8%).
-Since four-year enrollments are almost twice as high (7.2 compared to 13.3 million), the low four-year graduation rates of open admissions colleges, which comprise nearly a third of all four-year institutions, could be considered more of a problem than low remedial completion rates.
-When taken in the context of higher education completion rates, remedial graduation rates are indeed too low, but they are in line with what is to be expected.
-Thus they should not be considered a barrier.
+To be consistent, researchers should also cite the 32% graduation rate of open admission four-year public institutions and claim that the courses these students take first are barriers to be reformed.
+The current average six-year graduation rate of students at four-year institutions is 64.7%, (Shapiro et al., 2017, Figure 8, p.
+14).
+Since four-year enrollments are almost twice as high (13.3 million compared to 7.2 million for two-year colleges), the low four-year graduation rates of open admissions colleges, which comprise well over a quarter of all four-year institutions, could be considered more of a problem than low remedial completion rates.

 Many other researchers have come to similar conclusions based on their own research into remedial completion rates.
 For example, Dr. Paul Attewell et al. (2006), in an oft-cited article entitled “New Evidence on College Remediation,” make many statements supporting remediation’s successes.
 In this quote, Attewell et al. refer to Clifford Adelman’s prior research and findings: “Less well-known than these figures on remediation and noncompletion is Adelman’s finding that college remediation ceases to predict graduation, once a measure of secondary school academic performance and preparation is added to the model (1999, p.
 75).
 This implies that poor high school preparation, rather than taking remedial coursework, is what reduces students’ chances of graduating from college” (p.
 889).

-Adelman’s conclusion is exactly the point I am attempting to make in this article.
+Adelman’s conclusion comes straight to the heart of the matter.
 The blame for remedial students’ low completion rates should not rest on the shoulders of remedial courses themselves.
 Rather, the backgrounds and situations of underprepared students largely determine their completion outcomes.

 As further support for this assertion, Attewell et al. go on to state that “students who took remediation at a two-year college had significantly lower graduation rates than students at the same kind of institution who did not take remedial coursework.
 However, after we add controls for family background and academic performance in high school, this effect is reduced to nonsignificance, in both logistic and propensity models.
 We interpret this as meaning that taking one or more remedial courses in a two-year college does not, in itself, lower a student’s chances of graduation.
 Causal factors that do reduce one’s chances of graduating include low family SES, poor high school preparation, and being Black, but not college remediation per se” (p.
 905).